FMFluke/PWP-EMSE/README.md

 If you want to populate it manually, you will need to import `populate_db.py` and utilise its functions there.
 These functions will point to the database file as configured in `creat_app` function automatically.

-An example code of adding a user into empty `test.db` would be:
+An example code of adding a user into empty database would be:
 ```python
 import populate_db as handle
 from database import User